 - The future of vehicle localization and mapping

-What is SLAM in Autonomous Vehicle ?
+What is SLAM in Autonomous vehicles?

 Basically,